High-Quality Spatial Reconstruction and Orthoimage Generation Using Efficient 2D Gaussian Splatting: Introduction

 This work describes a new TDOM-generation method based on a variant of 3DGS called 2DGS~\cite{Huang2DGS2024}.
 Surface reconstruction quality and perspective consistency are essential for TDOM generation.
-2DGS resolves the perspective inconsistency of 3DGS by enhancing both geometric representation and rendering mechanisms.
-By utilizing normal information to refine surface structures, 2DGS yields higher-quality 3D reconstructions.
-Many TDOM applications require depth information to accurately represent the 3D structure of the scene, and our method addresses this by extracting the corresponding depth maps during the rendering process, thereby enhancing the overall reconstruction accuracy.
-Inspired by VastGaussian~\cite{lin2024vastgaussian}, we adopt a divide-and-conquer strategy to enable large-scale 2DGS training and high-resolution TDOM rendering with limited computational resources.
+2DGS addresses the perspective inconsistency of 3DGS by improving both geometric representation and rendering mechanisms.
+By leveraging normal information to refine surface structures, 2DGS yields higher-quality 3D reconstructions.
+Many TDOM applications require depth information to accurately represent 3D scene structure; our method extracts corresponding depth maps during rendering, thereby improving reconstruction accuracy.
+Inspired by VastGaussian~\cite{lin2024vastgaussian}, we adopt a divide-and-conquer strategy to enable large-scale 2DGS training and high-resolution TDOM rendering under limited computational resources.